EatingPlastic/simonshutup/README.md

 ## Installation
 1. Download the latest release from the [Releases](https://github.com/eatingplastic/simonshutup/releases) page.
-2. Place the `.jar` file into your Minecraft `mods` folder.
+2. extract it from the `.zip` file and place it into your Minecraft `config/chattriggers/modules` folder.
-3. Launch Minecraft with Forge or Fabric (depending on your version).
+3. Launch Minecraft with chattriggers and run /ct load.
 4. Enjoy stress-free **Simon Says** puzzles!

 ## Usage